barletzit/node-chat-app/README.md

 ## Usage

 1. Open the application in your browser
+2. Open another tab in your browser
-2. Enter a username to join the chat
+3. Enter a username to join the chat in both tabs
-3. Start sending messages
+4. Start sending messages
-4. Use the disconnect button to leave the chat
+5. Use the disconnect button to leave the chat

 ## Socket Events